decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

     Mining Options and Policy         |Description
     ----------------------------------|-------------
-            `--generate`              | Generate (mine) coins using the CPU `--miningaddr=`           | Add the specified payment address to the list of addresses to use for generated blocks -- At least one address is required if the generate option is set
+            `--generate`              | Generate (mine) coins using the CPU `--miningaddr=`           | Add the specified payment address to the list of addresses to use for generated blocks.
+At least one address is required if the generate option is set
-            `--blockminsize=`         | Minimum block size in bytes to be used when creating a block `--blockmaxsize=`         | Maximum block size in bytes to be used when creating a block (default: 375000) `--blockprioritysize=`    | Size in bytes for high-priority/low-fee transactions when creating a block (default: 20000)
+            `--blockminsize=`         | **DEPRECATED: This behavior is no longer available and this option will be removed in a future version of the software.** Minimum block size in bytes to be used when creating a block
+            `--blockmaxsize=`         | Maximum block size in bytes to be used when creating a block (default: 375000) `--blockprioritysize=`    | **DEPRECATED: This behavior is no longer available and this option will be removed in a future version of the software.** Size in bytes for high-priority/low-fee transactions when creating a block (default: 20000)
             `--miningtimeoffset=`     | Offset the mining timestamp of a block by this many seconds (positive values are in the past)
             `--nonaggressive`         | Disable mining off of the parent block of the blockchain if there aren't enough voters
             `--nominingstatesync`     | Disable synchronizing the mining state with other nodes